 - Eye Pop: Exaggerated.
 The Coyote's eyes literally pop out of their sockets and fall onto the road.
 The scene is staged from the waist down, so we are spared the sight of the Coyote's face sans eyeballs.

-- Gone Horribly Right: How to Build a Burmese Tiger Trap.
-Tenth Printing, no less.
+- Gone Horribly Right: The Coyote digs a Burmese Tiger Trap following expert advice.
 What Could Possibly Go Wrong?

 - Growing Muscles Sequence: As the Coyote downs an entire box of Leg Muscle vitamins, his thigh and calf muscles swell to twice their size.

-- Hoist by His Own Petard: The boulder connected to the pulley, and the grate wall that finally deploys once the Road Runner passes over it.
+- Hoist by His Own Petard: The boulder connected to the pulley, and the pop-up metal wall that finally deploys once the Road Runner passes over it.

 - Meat-O-Vision: To the tune of A Cup of Coffee, the Road Runner is depicted as a roast bird with all the fixings.